 This is basil in a way you may have never seen it.
 Gardeners are sure to appreciate the detailed how-to-grow advice for cultivation in gardens and in containers, or year-round in the basement or spare room under lights.
 This section contains extraordinary detail and includes a section on harvesting and preserving basil.

-At the center of the book is a
+At the center of the book is a glittering array of almost 50 individual Basil, each with a color photograph and pertinent

 When it Gets Dark: An Enlightened Reflection on Life with Alzheimer's.
 By Thomas DeBaggio.